 Binghamton University can vary in the number of faculty, staff, students and visitors located on university property depending on the time of day and event.
 The University has a student enrollment of over 14,000 and a staff of approximately 2,000 – 3,000.
 The majority of these students and staff may be on campus at a given time.
 In addition, Binghamton University draws large gatherings for special events at the Events Center (10,000 person capacity), the Anderson Center for the Performing Arts (1,600 person capacity) as well as other campus venues.

 A number of natural hazards can affect the Binghamton University campus.
 These include:

-In addition, threat of technological and biological hazards, those caused by human omission or error, such as transportation accidents, hazardous materials incidents, or utility failures are also possible.
+In addition, threat of technological and biological hazards, those caused by human omission or error, such as transportation accidents, fire, hazardous materials incidents, or utility failures are also possible.
 A civil disturbance or terrorism incident could also occur.
 Binghamton University draws large crowds to the Events Center and the Anderson Center for the Performing Arts which are potential targets for intentional criminal acts.
 The global nature of Binghamton University business, programs, and travel to and from other continents elevates the risk of exposure to communicable diseases.

 The following assumptions are relevant to the implementation of this plan.

 - Binghamton University recognizes the importance of managing emergencies in accordance with the plan and has provided the resources for effective implementation.

 - Departments and individuals with emergency-related assignments have been trained and understand their roles and responsibilities.